The First Room

 Here is what makes this argument different from a trauma narrative.

 Trauma says: the wound was done.
 Trauma is largely correct.
 The wound was done.
 The first room failed.
 The body remembers.
 The chain runs.
-All of this is true and all of it is visible in the bodies of the people in every boardroom, every change-room and rehearsal space, or institution that has been running since the dawn of time.
+All of this is true and all of it is visible in the bodies of the people in every boardroom, every changeroom, every rehearsal space, every regional institution that has been running its first room since whenever the founders set its tone.

 But trauma, as a frame, can produce a particular kind of paralysis.
 If the wound was done early enough, and deeply enough, and by the people who were supposed to protect you from it, the implicit conclusion is that recovery is either a decade's excavation or an acceptance that nothing meaningful can change.